-Understand the ranking metrics used by Google Site Speed tool, to make your site faster and lovelier to google.
+Understand the ranking metrics used by Google Site Speed tool, to make your site faster and tastier to google.

 Why is site speed important?

 In May 2021 Google will deliver another major algorithm update.
 Prioritising page experience, it has been announced that speed will be an important element of this change.
 Speed has a large impact on page experience – both from your customers point of view (who wants to wait around for a page to load as though it’s 1994?) and from google indexing – the longer it takes for google bots to index your site, the lower your rating will be.

 The Google site speed tool is a tough nut to crack.
 You can run the same site through other tools such as GT Metrix and Pingdom and get a far kinder score for your site’s performance, but, using the tools Google provides is SEO best practice.
 The first step, though, is knowing how to balance all of the metrics involved in Googles site speed tool – which are mission critical and which can be treated a little more lightly.

 It’s good to keep in mind that Google’s bar is set very high.
 Your site is ranked as though it’s operating through the least powerful device, so don’t be surprised that an initial score may be really low.
 It is declaring that they expect your site to deliver a fast experience for the least powerful devices.

 It is the most accurate of site speed tools, however.

 Understanding what the metrics means can help you balance your site speed, or at least have a conversation with your developer and know a little about the changes they will advise be made.
 The tools metrics are measured by 6 main items: